Maxsafer/xinagg360/README.md

 ## How to run
 ### start.bat
 I have provided the bat file I personally use to start this script, just double click it from the project directory (or create a shortcut) and the emulated controller will appear, to disconnect it just close the script window.
+You could potentially modify this script to launch your desired game as well.

 ### CLI
 The script has parameters in case you want to mess with it e.g.